ajochim/schrodinger/docs/index.rst

 You can use as many interpolation points as you want.
 The number has to fit the number of xy declarations afterwards.
-Possible interpolation types are *linear*, *csplines* and *polynomial*. *nPoints* is the number of discrete points that are used for calculting.
+Possible interpolation types are *linear*, *csplines* and *polynomial*. *nPoints* is the number of discrete points that are used for calculating.

 All calculations are saved in the following files.
 They are used to plot the data and can be used for further work: